 We have created a Data Processing Agreement that explains eg. how we are a Data Processor, how we limit processing to the level needed to be able to provide the AppSignal service, that we will ensure that our vendors are compliant too, etc (this is an incomplete list for illustrative purposes only; please see the full Data Processing Agreement for all the details).

 The Data Processing Agreement is accessible to all owners for an organization on AppSignal.
-You can find it by going to your "Profile & Settings" and look for the agreement in the left navigation (there is one for each organization).
+Open the Data Processing Agreement for your organization (there is one for each organization).
 You can digitally sign the Data Processing Agreement, and once signed we will display who signed it and when.

 We have always made sure to strip any personal data from incoming events such as database queries, but we did store request headers such as

 REMOTE_ADDR.
 Depending on architecture, this can expose useful information about load balancers or internal IP addresses.
 In most cases though, this sent visitor IP addresses to AppSignal.
-Since IP addresses are personal data, we have created a whitelist of headers that we believe will not contain personal data.
-Customers can add additional headers to the whitelist (Ruby / Elixir) as needed, as long a they don't identify an individual (eg. if
+Since IP addresses are personal data, we have created a default allowlist of headers that we believe will not contain personal data.
+Customers can add additional headers to the allowlist (Ruby / Elixir) as needed, as long a they don't identify an individual (eg. if

 REMOTE_ADDR contains the IP address of a load balancer, that's fine).

-Any non-whitelisted headers are stripped before being sent to AppSignal.
+Any non-allowlisted headers are stripped before being sent to AppSignal.

 Recent Ruby gem and Elixir package releases expand this filtering feature to session data too (Ruby / Elixir).
 It allows customers to send parameters to AppSignal without exposing personal data, by replacing that data with